What is Physiotherapy?

 · Physio cost can very depending on the location, type of service and visit type.

-· Prices for an initial consultation in the Inner Sydney are range from $80 to $140.
+· Prices for an initial consultation in Sydney range from $95 to $165.

-· Prices for a subsequent consultation in the Inner Sydney are range from $70 to $120.
+· Prices for a subsequent consultation in Sydney range from $80 to $125.

 Does Health Insurance cover the cost or gap for physio?